Accommodating muon $\boldsymbol{(g-2)}$ and leptogenesis in a scotogenic model: The anomalous magnetic moment of the muon

 \section{The anomalous magnetic moment of the muon}

 As mentioned in the introduction, a deviation persists between the SM prediction and the experimental value of the anomalous magnetic moment of the muon, defined as $a_{\mu} = (g-2)_{\mu}/2$.
-The discrepancy amounts to a significance of $4.2\sigma$, and leads to the following range for the new physics contribution to $a_{\mu}$ \cite{Muong-2:2021ojo},\footnote{We note here that the SM calculation is currently under discussion due to recent lattice results that weaken the anomaly \cite{Borsanyi:2020mff,Ce:2022kxy,Alexandrou:2022amy}.}
+The discrepancy amounts to a significance of $4.2\sigma$, and leads to the following range for the new physics contribution to $a_{\mu}$ \cite{Aoyama:2020ynm, Muong-2:2021ojo},\footnote{We note here that the SM calculation is currently under discussion due to recent lattice results that weaken the anomaly \cite{Borsanyi:2020mff,Ce:2022kxy,Alexandrou:2022amy}.
+However, these results are still in tension with $e^+ e^- \to$ hadrons cross-section data and EW precision observables \cite{Keshavarzi:2020bfy, Crivellin:2020zul, Colangelo:2022vok}.}

 In general, every scotogenic-like model will contribute to the anomalous magnetic moment of leptons at one-loop level.
 These contributions can be encoded in the effective electromagnetic (EM) dipole moment operator $c_R^{i j} \, \bar{\ell_i} \sigma_{\mu\nu} P_R \ell_j F^{\mu\nu}$, coming from the operator $\mathcal{O}_{eB} \equiv (\bar L \sigma_{\mu\nu} e_R) H B^{\mu\nu}$ before EWSB \cite{Grzadkowski:2010es}.
 The diagonal part of the Wilson coefficient $c_R$ is related to $(g-2)$ and the electric dipole moment (EDM), and the off-diagonal part is associated with charged lepton flavour violating (cLFV) processes \cite{Crivellin:2018qmi}.
 For more details see \cref{Appendix:EMope}.